17 Important Campervan Rental Tips (for Newbies!)

 Think you found a deal on a campervan rental?
 Check the daily mileage allowance.
 If your experience is like mine, you’ll probably find that only 100-150 miles are allowed per day of rental.
 That low mileage doesn’t get you very far, though it may work if you plan to drive somewhere and park the van for a few days.

 Before booking a campervan rental, find out what the fee is for going over the mileage allowance (can be more than $0.25/ mile).
 Some companies, like Voyager Campervans, allow you to purchase unlimited miles before your trip for a daily rate.
+Alternatively, companies like Escape Campervans USA will refund you for any mileage you don’t use!

 Other common fees for campervan rentals include cleaning fees and a security deposit.
 The security deposit is typically refunded if the vehicle is returned in good condition and often requires a credit card.